DuncanBrewster/color-generator/README.md

 # [Color Generator](https://duncan-color-generator.netlify.app/)

-Color Generator made with React that allows users to recieve tints and shades of an entered color.
+Color Generator made with React that allows users to receive tints and shades of an entered color.
 This project is currently hosted on [Netlify](https://duncan-color-generator.netlify.app).

 ## Features
 * Enter in a color or its hex code and recieve 10 lighter tints and 10 darker shades of the entered color